These docs track the upcoming v1.2.0 dev branch. For current released docs, use v1.1.0.

 2

-4results = model("image.jpg", conf=0.25, save=True)
+5result = model(SAMPLE_IMAGE, conf=0.25, save=True)

 Key features

-• COCO-compatible validation with mAP metrics
+• COCO-compatible validation with mAP metrics, plus segmentation and pose validators

 • Accepts any image format: file paths, URLs, PIL, NumPy, PyTorch tensors, raw bytes